okibcn/wslcompact/README.md

 # WSLCOMPACT

-Compacts the size of the ever-growing WSL images.
+Safely compacts the size of the ever-growing WSL vhdx images.

 (Do you like this utility? give it a ⭐)